LoginamNet/stupid-words-API-public/README.md

-# stupid-words-API-public
+# stupid-words-API
-My first try to create API with Node &amp; Express (no private DB data)
+My first try to create API on Express